UtpalaShakya/cypress101-utpala/README.md

 ## The above code will upload the test in Lambda cloud where the result can be viewed directly.

 # Test Structure
-    drag&drop.js = It covers the Test Scenario 1
-    submitForm.js = It covers the Test Scenario 2
+    cypress101.js = It covers the Test Scenario 1 and Test Scenario 2